 From a young age, some children are drawn to the world of magic potions, others fall straight into… the orchestra pit.
 With his father an oboist and his uncle a tenor, music is an integral part of Benjamin Ribolet’s life.
 Passionate about classical music and jazz, the violin became the instrument through which he channelled his early emotions.

-Influenced by the masterpieces of John Williams and Jerry Goldsmith, we can, at times, find affiliation with another great name: Alexandre Desplat.
-In the Claire Duguet and Leslie Grunberg documentary Rodin: A Modernist, a similar handling of tension and delicacy in developing the musical theme can be observed.
-An affinity which has by no means hindered Ribolet’s freedom to make his own mark.
+Influenced by the masterpieces of John Williams and Jerry Goldsmith, among other master composers, Benjamin proves a mastered handling of tension and delicacy in developing the musical theme can be observed.
 For the film Pérou, par delà les chemins sacrés, Ribolet created a score that is both personal and uplifting, blending exotic instruments with jazz tones with finesse, revealing a musical identity that is strong but never oppressive.
 A testament to his maturity.

 written by Hubert Charrier – La Grande Evasion